icfnext/cq-component-maven-plugin/src/site/markdown/additional-features.md

 ### tagspickerwidget
 Uses the tags picker widget type for Tag Input Fields as opposed to the autocomplete widget type.

+### hiddenfieldwidget
+Allows the creation of hidden fields in Touch UI.

 ## Using Feature Flags in Custom Widgets
 The `@TouchUIWidget` annotation exposes a `featureFlag` property which allows for the enablement of a given widget contingent on the configuration of the matching flag in the executing project's POM.
 If your custom widget